-NOTE: Please select the statement that best describes your policy regarding emailing protected health information and delete the statement that does not apply.

-All outgoing emails containing protected health information must be sent securely with encryption.

 All outgoing emails containing protected health information must be sent securely by password protection.

 Protected health information cannot be sent to an external email address using a multifunction device (a device that consolidates the functionality of a printer, copier, scanner and/or fax into one machine).

-NOTE: Please select the statement(s) that best describes your agency’s policy regarding destruction of documents and delete the statement(s) that do not apply.

 All documents containing protected health information must be shredded after meeting retention requirements.

-All documents containing protected health information must be placed in required bins for shredding by contracted vendor after meeting retention requirements.

-All documents containing protected health information must be burned (if allowed by state law) after meeting retention requirements.

-NOTE: Please select the statement(s) that best describe your agency’s policy regarding mobile devices and delete the statement(s) that do not apply.

-This agency prohibits the use of any mobile device (laptops, hand held devices, BlackBerry’s, etc.) if they do not allow for secure access or transmission of protected health information.

-The use of wireless technology is not allowed at this agency.

 The use of wireless technology is only allowed with the approval of the Privacy & Security Officer.

-NOTE: Please select all the statement(s) that best describe your policy regarding system access and delete the statement(s) that do not apply.

 All agency associates must log off/shut down computers at the end of the business day.

 All computer workstations are automatically locked down by systems when associate is away from workstation for more than five minutes.